Our overview covers key aspects of hospitality, such as market size, main sectors, and major trends influencing the industry.

 The accommodation sector statistics

-The convenience of online booking platforms is one of the key factors leading to the growth of the accommodation sector.
-Travelers increasingly prefer booking lodgings online, as it allows for easy price comparison, real-time availability checks, and streamlined booking processes.
+Another driver is the convenience of online booking platforms.
+Travelers increasingly prefer booking lodgings online because it allows easy price comparison, real-time availability checks, and streamlined booking processes.
 Additionally, online platforms offer promotional discounts and special deals during holidays or special occasions.

 Hotels statistics

 Several hotel groups dominate the industry.
-As of March 2025, Marriott International Inc. ranks first among lodging businesses by market cap (around $74.9 billion) and revenue ($6.62 billion).
+As of June 2026, Marriott International Inc. ranks first among lodging businesses by market cap (~$100 billion) with full-year 2025 revenue of $26.2 billion.

 As for preferred booking channels, online travel agencies (OTAs) still have a slight advantage over hotel websites—$266 billion vs. $264 billion in gross bookings, respectively.
 Yet, by 2030, the situation is expected to turn in favor of direct bookings.